DannyBen/mister_bin/README.md

 # Optional help string
 help "A longer explanation can go here"

-# Version string for the command
+# Optional version string for the command
 version "0.1.1"

 # Usage patterns.
 You can use either a compact docopt notation, or provide